Kataiser/tf2-rich-presence/README-source.md

 ## Building from source
 For making and testing changes, or simply always running the most up-to-date code.
 (Windows only)
 1. Either clone the repo or [download the source](https://github.com/Kataiser/tf2-rich-presence/archive/master.zip).
-	- Optional: copy the entire source to another location, and put the files outside of `TF2 Rich Presence` into that folder.
+2. Copy the entire source to another location and put the files outside of `TF2 Rich Presence` into that folder.
-2. Extract `TF2 Rich Presence\python-3.7.4-embed-win32.zip`.
+3. Extract `TF2 Rich Presence\python-3.7.4-embed-win32.zip`.
-3. Make sure the `python` command points to Python >= 3.7 and run `python build.py`.
+4. Make sure the `python` and `pip` commands point to Python >= 3.7.
+4. From within `TF2 Rich Presence`, run `pip install -r requirements.txt` and `python build.py`.
 Enter `n` at the prompt (unless you did the optional step).